hellbox/srob-migration/content/reviews/the-second-coming.md

 name = "The Second Coming"
 title = "The Second Coming"
 dek = "In 2013, Richard Chiem published a short story collection that was ahead of its time.
-Time\u2019s up.\n" type = "Review"facebookauto = "It's not very often you see a reissue of a book of short stories that feels more timely than its first publication.
+Time\u2019s up.\n" type = "Review" facebookauto = "It's not very often you see a reissue of a book of short stories that feels more timely than its first publication.
 You Private Person is that kind of a book." twitterauto = "Sorry House has reissued @giganticanovel 's book of short stories.
 You have to read it now." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/you-private-person.md"]